mackenziekbrooks/dci102-f21-humanitiesdata/docs/visualization.md

 ### Activity 4.1

 Before you start making your own visualizations, let's practice improving on existing visualizations.
+This activity focuses on the mechanics and aesthetics of visualizations.

+Groups:

+1. Nayongi, Kaitlyn, Amanda, Lily
+2. Emma, Caitlyn, John, George
+3. Kit, Gavron, Maya, Quinn
+4. Elizabeth, Merrill, Richard
+5. Gabe, Mary Beth, Mark

 1. Visit [viz.wtf](https://viz.wtf/) or [HelpmeViz](https://policyviz.com/helpmeviz/).
 2. Browse the examples, then pick 1-2 visualizations to analyze as a group.
-3. Make a list of what's wrong with the visualization.
+3. Answer the following in a [Box note](https://wlu.app.box.com/folder/147257344438) for your group.
+You will turn this in as homework this week!
+	* First, link or embed your visualization or set of visualizations.
+List the names in your group.
+	* What type of visualization is this?
+(Bar chart, line graph, etc?)
+	* What was the intended goal of this visualization?
+	* What went wrong?
 Be specific!
-What was the goal of the visualization?
-How has it failed to meet that goal?
-Record your results in a Boxnote in our [shared Box folder](https://wlu.app.box.com/folder/122745147368).
+List as many things as possible.
-4. How can this visualization be improved?
+	* How could this visualization be improved?
 Be specific!
+	* Finally, using the materials provided, construct an improved version of this visualization.
+Snap a photo and add it to your Box note.

 ### Activity 4.2

 Let's also make sure you can think critically about professional visualizations that are designed to persuade.

-1. Go out into the wilds of the internet and find a visualization that speaks to you.
+This activity focuses on the audience and argument of visualizations.
+Go out into the wilds of the internet and find a visualization that speaks to you.
+Answer the following on your own.
+You will be turning in a more developed answer as homework.

-2. What is this visualization trying to convey?
+* What is this visualization trying to convey?
 Is it successful?
+Does it convince you?
 Why or why not?
+Would the piece work without the visualization?
+* Does the style suit the data?
+What other visualization styles would work?
+* Who made this visualization?
+What is their background?
-Does the style suit the data?
-Who is the audience and what is the context?
+* Who is the audience and what is the context?
-3. What is source of the data of this visualization?
+* What is source of the data of this visualization?
 Can you find the original data set?
+Where did you look?
 What format is it in?
+* What else could be done with this data set?
+Other research questions?
+Other visualizations?
-4. Can you attempt to recreate the visualization?
-Or make a better version?
+* Can you attempt to recreate this visualization?
+Improve on it?
+What tools/skills would you need?

 ### Activity 4.3

 Now it's time to try your hand at creating your own visualization.
 Let's start with the Coeducation Report data set.
-You can use this [assembled data set](https://wlu.box.com/s/2wjb7yyen1ocluqng9d9vpqhq6mc3195) or work on the one we assembled in [Google Sheets](https://docs.google.com/spreadsheets/d/1VLhYGvwZDPXsIckNWx9w5QFTIkFypSyE6fRT4It-zDk/edit?usp=sharing).
+You can use this [assembled data set](https://wlu.app.box.com/file/868731673760) or work on the one we assembled in [Google Sheets](https://docs.google.com/spreadsheets/d/1A8TL_uhRV5Y1XCLmXtR7IMFo_-Y7uhhyiSnjyybfNKE/edit?usp=sharing).
 Don't forget to download it to your own computer, so you don't alter the data for anyone else.

 1. Brainstorm some potential visualizations.
 What do you want to communicate about this data set?
 What's interesting about it?
 How can a visualization help show an intriguing or important part of this data?
 2. Narrow your list down to one or two ideas.
 What type of visualizations are you interested in using and how will they help you get at the information you want to convey?
 It might help to draw your viz on paper first so you have an idea of what you want to create.